free of gluten. intolerant of average.

-Gluten-free comfort foods are hard to come by.
-When we discovered Delallo’s Gluten-Free Gnocchi a few years ago, we immediately bought a box and cooked it up.
+Gluten-free comfort foods can be hard to find, especially when they also need to be dairy-free.
+When we discovered Delallo’s Gluten-Free, Dairy-Free Gnocchi a few years ago, we immediately bought a box and cooked it up.
 Holy cow, was it good!

-While staying outside Pittsburgh, we discovered that Delallo was born here, and their original Italian Market was a short drive away.
+While staying outside Pittsburgh during our RV journey, we discovered that Delallo was born there, and their original Italian Market was a short drive away.
 Of course, we had to plan a visit.

 Watch the video below to take the tour with us (the largest olive bar ever!) and see all that Delallo’s wonderful market has to offer.

-We were so inspired we came back to Howie (our RV) and immediately made a delicious one-pot meal.
+We were so inspired, we came back to Howie (our RV) and immediately made a delicious one-pot meal.
 Well, you do need to boil the gnocchi in a different pot, but everything else is in one skillet.
-Out gluten-free, cow-dairy-free, creamy tomato and Italian sausage skillet with gnocchi is comfort food at its best.
-The creaminess of the sauce and gnocchi feels decadent, and the basil and spinach bring a wonderful freshness and lighten up the dish.
+Our gluten-free, cow-dairy-free, creamy tomato and Italian sausage skillet with gnocchi is comfort food at its best.
+The creaminess of the sauce and gnocchi feels decadent, and the basil and spinach bring a wonderful freshness that lightens the dish.

-• We used a dairy-free heavy cream, and if you are dairyful, use regular heavy cream.
-Our first choice of dairy-free heavy cream is Country Crock Plant Cream, and you can find it HERE or at your local grocery store.
+• Dairy-free cream: We used a dairy-free heavy cream, and if you are dairyful, use regular heavy cream.
+Our first choice for dairy-free heavy cream is Country Crock Plant Cream, available HERE or at your local grocery store.
 We found it at Kroger and Publix so far.
+These are good options as well: Califia Dairy-Free Heavy Cream and Silk Heavy Whipping Cream.

 Gluten-Free Victoria Wolf